-Running through the house from one extreme to the other is a rammed earth wall, created using the earth excavated for the pool and foundations.
-It refers to an ancient technique used in Spain in the past, but which has entirely disappeared.
-The wall anchors the house to the landscape and allows the landscape to be fully experienced inside as well as outside.
-Not only is this experience a visual one, with the wall changing throughout the day, depending on the light, but it invites touching, creating a unique tactile architecture.
+Running through the house from one extreme to the other is a rammed earth wall, which we created with earth excavated for the pool and foundations.
+Rammed earth is actually an ancient technique used in Spain in the past, although it has entirely disappeared.
+With this wall we anchor the house to the landscape, allowing us to fully experience the landscape inside as well as outside.
+Apart from offering a visual experience (the wall changes throughout the day, depending on the light) this element also invites touching.
+As a result this house has a unique tactile architecture.

 The rammed earth wall gives thermal mass to the house.
 This means you experience less peaks in temperature when it’s hot, while the load bearing construction is entirely made from wood.
 Because we prefabricated this construction off site, we had more quality control and could add high insulation and airtightness.
 On top of this, we designed the large windows to slide into the walls to allow uninterrupted views.
 These all have wooden shutters that either fold or slide.

 To meet the roof regulations, we stretched the understanding of “sloping” to its limit by designing a sculptural roof that has just the minimum slope.
 The roof of each wing meets around the entrance volume, which serves as a kind of hinge.
 While the roof’s wide eaves wrapped in stainless steel provide protection from the sunlight, they also cover and protect the rammed earth wall.
 Because the eaves are paired with wooden decking and run around the perimeter of the house, we create an intermediate space between inside and outside.
 The Japanese “engawa” inspired this element, typically a space that is neither inside nor outside and which invites us to contemplate the landscape.

 We built the house to Passive House standards.
 It has underfloor heating and cooling as well as ventilation with heat recovery.
 Because the house had to be entirely off the grid, power comes from a large solar array on top of a separate garage building, some 100 meters away.